 - Starting Point: Government Conference Center, 2 Rideau Street, Ottawa, ON, K1N 8X5, across the street from the Chateau Laurier.

 - Distance: 3.4 km / 2.1 mi

 - Method: Walking

-- A fully-charged smart phone with internet access (data plan).
+- Required: A fully charged smartphone with internet access (data plan).

 - A local map